firozkhan18/Java-Evaluations/java-basic-fundamental-lambda-expressions.md

 # Java 8 Lambda Expressions

-The features introduced in Java 8 have changed the way you write the code using Java.
-Using Java 8 features like lambda expressions, Stream API etc, you can write more concise and flexible code.

-In this example, we will try to learn Java 8 Lambda Expressions using some simple examples.

-## Java 8 Lambda Expressions

 ## 1) Definition

 Java 8 Lambda Expressions can be defined as methods without names i.e anonymous functions.
 Like methods, they can have parameters, a body, a return type and possible list of exceptions that can be thrown.
 But unlike methods, neither they have names nor they are associated with any particular class.